Recruiting In Physical Therapy

 Hey, if we can commit to you, can you give us at least 2 years?

 Hey, if we can commit to you, can you give us at least 2 years?
 You can’t expect people to stay forever, but you can expect to get at least a few years from someone pursuing your position as well.
 I would describe this as good business.
 Good for the candidates because they know they have a home and they purchase a house or sign a lease.
 Good for an employer because they don’t have to be distracted from their core business nursing prospective employee’s all the time either.
 I’m a big fan of ongoing retention and recruitment, but it can’t consume your business.
 That’s what I’m here for.

 Nothing speaks louder than a company trying to roll out the red carpet on an interview.

-Right now it’s important that, when markets are becoming more difficult to recruit in, we remain steadfast in our approach to hire quickly, aggressively, and I think you won’t find yourself struggling near as much to keep up if you can make important recruitment decisions on the fly.
-I’m not suggesting you get reckless, but I’ve seen small market healthcare facilities and groups look for well over a year for a prospective candidate or force themselves into paying temp rates.
+Right now it’s important that, when markets are becoming more difficult to recruit in, we remain steadfast in our approach to hire quickly, aggressively, and I think you won’t find yourself struggling nearly as much to keep up if you can make important recruitment decisions on the fly.
+I’m not suggesting you get reckless, but I’ve seen small market healthcare facilities and groups look for well over a year for a prospective candidate or force themselves into paying temporary rates.
 Thus spending what they should have on the candidate in the first place.
 Sometimes it’s the pay; sometimes it’s the relocation fee … student loan assistance … perhaps flexibility for a family hobby?

 If you can’t get the help, then you can’t effectively treat the patient.
 If you aren’t treating patients, then they will go elsewhere or not benefit from the recommended therapies.